amitbet/vncproxy/README.md

 **download cmdline executables from the release section**

 Code samples can be found by looking at:
-* main.go (fbs recording vnc client)
+* player/main.go (fbs recording vnc client)
-    * Connects, records to FBS file
+    * Connects as client, records to FBS file
-    * Programmed to quit after 10 seconds
 * proxy/proxy_test.go (vnc proxy with recording)
     * Listens to both Tcp and WS ports
     * Proxies connections to a hard-coded localhost vnc server